adelriosantiago/syncternet-demo/README.md

 </li>
 ```

-Since `matches.length` is 3, clone and append 2 more instances of `blueprintView`:
+Since `matches.length` is 3, clone and append 2 more instances of `bdBlueprintView`:

 ```html
 <li bd-loop="items>\d+>" _bd-last-matches="3">